nayeem-ahmad/ndc95/AUTHENTICATION_FLOW.md

 ### 1. Sign In Screen (First Screen)
 **File:** `lib/screens/signin_screen.dart`

 This is the first screen users see after app loads.
-It provides email-based sign-in.
+It provides email-based and Google sign-in options.

 **Features:**
 - Email input field with validation
-- Checks if email exists in the database
+- "Sign In with Email" button - checks if email exists and sends verification code
-- Sends verification code to registered email
+- **"Sign In with Google" button** - Google OAuth sign-in
+- OR divider between email and Google options
 - Links to Sign Up screen at the bottom
 - Clean UI with gradient background

-**User Flow:**
+**User Flow - Email:**
 1. User enters their email
 2. System checks if email exists
 3. If exists: Sends 6-digit verification code